DOCUMENT TSC-2026/B21 · BLOG POST 21 · CONSUMER COMMERCE · REV. 01

 Why the Default LTV Calculation Is Wrong

 Most Shopify brands calculate LTV the way the platform presents it: average order value times average purchase frequency times some version of customer lifespan.
 That formula uses averages across the entire customer base, and it uses gross revenue instead of what you actually keep after COGS, returns, discounts, and fulfillment.
-The result is a number that feels real because it came from your data — but it is systematically inflated and strategically misleading.
+The result is a number that feels real because it came from your data, but it is systematically inflated and strategically misleading.

 A customer who bought three times but only on 40% discount days is not the same as a customer who bought three times at full price.
 Blended LTV treats them identically.
 That is the problem.
+How much margin a discount can responsibly borrow from future orders is exactly what the conversion vs margin tipping point computes.

 The brands that get this right do not have better data than the ones that get it wrong.
 They have a different methodology.
 The methodology is not complicated.
-What it requires is discipline — the discipline to measure what you actually keep, not what shows up in your revenue line, and to track it at the cohort level rather than the aggregate.
+What it requires is discipline, the discipline to measure what you actually keep, not what shows up in your revenue line, and to track it at the cohort level rather than the aggregate.

 Three errors.